 What is a buddy system?

-A buddy system is a knowledge-sharing method used to onboard new employees into the workplace.
-Each new employee is assigned to an existing employee who will guide them through their first weeks or months in their new position.
-The exchange of information goes both ways.
+A buddy system is a knowledge-sharing method used to onboard new employees.
+Each new employee is assigned to an existing employee who guides them through their first weeks or months in the new position.
+The exchange of information is mutual.

 It makes it easy for the new employee to share tips, knowledge and techniques that they’ve learned through previous work experiences.
-The mutual exchange of ideas enhances the organization by encouraging innovative thinking and giving the new employee the opportunity to offer confidential feedback.
+The exchange of ideas enhances the organization by encouraging innovative thinking and giving the new employee the opportunity to offer confidential feedback.

 Why use a buddy system?

-A buddy system is an easy way to create a positive onboarding experience for employees.
-Additionally, a well-executed onboarding process positions new employees for long-term success within your company.
+A buddy system provides a positive onboarding experience for employees.
+A well-executed onboarding process positions new employees for long-term success within your company.
 Assigning every new employee to a buddy gives employees a reliable and enthusiastic single point of contact for any questions they may have.

 How to create a buddy system in the workplace

 Choosing the right match is an important part of the buddy system.
-Ask each new hire directly what kind of person they would like to be paired with.
+Ask each new hire what kind of person they would like to be paired with.
 For example, you could ask them whether they prefer to work with someone who’s more hands-on or someone who will just check in with them periodically.

 Benefits of implementing a buddy system